-With an emphasis upon real-world, real-workplace learning, the 36-credit Master of Science in Publishing provides students with a practical foundation in book publishing and digital/magazine media.
-Through a combination of classroom learning and hands-on computer laboratory study of key programs and platforms, the Master of Science in Publishing helps students master the key skills required for success in today’s publishing workplace.
-The program focuses on the creative and content development components of the industry, including editing for print and digital formats as well as key business functions such as marketing and publicity, sales, and business development.
-You may elect to take a flexible full-time (courses four nights a week) or part-time schedule, designed to accommodate your studies and your work in the industry.
+With an emphasis upon real-world, workplace-based learning, the 36-credit Master of Science in Publishing provides students with a practical foundation in book and media publishing.
+Through a combination of classroom learning and hands-on experience with key programs and platforms, the Master of Science in Publishing helps students gain the skills required for success in today’s publishing workplace.
+The program builds competence in the creative and content development elements of the industry, including acquiring and editing for print and digital formats.
+Students also learn essential business functions such as marketing and publicity, sales, finance, and business development.
+You may elect to take a flexible full-time (courses three or four nights a week) or part-time schedule, designed to accommodate your studies and your work in the industry.

-Your professors in the classroom are high-level executives, including publishers; editors-in-chief; and digital, marketing, and sales directors, who provide you with the latest business strategies as well as valuable networking contacts.
-In addition, an advisory board of the industry's most senior executives supports student interests and facilitates publishing events.
+Your professors in the classroom are working publishing professionals, including publishers and editors; marketing, publicity, and sales directors; and other high-level leaders who introduce you to the latest business strategies as well as provide access to valuable networking contacts.
+In addition, an advisory board of senior industry executives supports student interests and facilitates publishing events.
 Distinguished alumni, who are top industry leaders, return to the classroom to share their knowledge with the next generation of publishing professionals.

-Learning occurs not only in the classroom, but also through a wide range of visits to publishing and media companies; through lectures by prominent guest speakers; and through a series of public forums on topics of media interest.
-The global expansion of the program has enabled qualified students to volunteer at industry gatherings and conferences in Frankfurt, London, and Bologna.
-In addition, students may benefit from the program's extensive network of industry contacts by enrolling in an elective internship program.
+Learning occurs not only in the classroom, but also through industry visits to publishing and media companies, as well as lectures and workshops by prominent guest speakers.
+The global nature of the program enables qualified students to volunteer at major trade conferences and events, including the Frankfurt, London, and Bologna Book Fairs.
+The program offers an extensive network of industry contacts, and facilitates student participation in a variety of other industry events and conferences in NYC and nationally.
+In addition, students may enroll in an elective internship program.

-The culmination of the program is a graduate thesis ("Capstone"), which involves developing an innovative business plan for a new media venture.
-With the guidance of faculty members, students present their theses to industry leaders, showcasing the depth of their learning and their readiness to move forward in an exciting, rapidly-changing industry.
+The academic culmination of the program is a graduate Capstone thesis, for which students develop a comprehensive business plan for a new media publishing venture.
+With the guidance of faculty members, students present their theses to industry leaders, showcasing the depth of their learning and their readiness to move forward in an exciting, rapidly changing industry.

 Admissions